usefulalgorithm/usefulalgorithm/README.md

 <details>
 <summary>Albums I've been listening to recently:</summary>

+- _A Primer of Holy Words_, by Thou
 - _IOX_, by LA Timpa
 - _Genuine Dexterity_, by Kenny Segal, K-The-I???
 - _Pruning_, by Memotone